Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

                   new SimpleTextElementBuilder(), // the TextElementBuilder implementation
-                  "IrrelevantTitleNomenclature",// the name of the irrelevant titles nomenclature "IrrelevantTitle",// message created when the title belongs to the blacklist "text // the text of the title is extracted and displayed in case of irrelevant
+                  "IrrelevantTitleNomenclature",// the name of the irrelevant titles nomenclature "IrrelevantTitle",// message created when the title belongs to the blacklist "text" // the text of the title is extracted and displayed in case of irrelevant
               )
         );
     }

 }
 ```
 To make this test work, an entry named "IrrelevantTitleNomenclature" has to exist in the NOMENCLATURE table of the database.
-Please refer to the "[Create a nomenclature and populate it](#Create-a-nomenclature-and-populate-it)" section for more details.
+Please refer to the "[Create a nomenclature and populate it](#create-a-nomenclature-and-populate-it)" section for more details.

 ##More About Selection